TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

 Object types
 ------------

-These are some "data types" that might be mentioned and valid values are shown here below:
+These are complex "data types" which contain several member variables.
+The following types are descerned according to their internal processing:

 .. _data-type-cobject: